preciofishbone/OmniaDocsG2/blocks/banner/index.rst

 Banner
 ===========================================

-Through the Banner block a web editor can add banners on a web page.
+Using the Banner block a web editor can add banners on a web page.

 .. image:: banners.png